-- Choose subjects you enjoy and do well in. - Consider your Year 10 subject progress and achievements so far; how are you progressing in certain subjects compared to others? - > If you already do the subject, ask your teacher about what grade you might hope to achieve at GCSE level. - Think about what you want to do when you eventually leave school find out what qualifications will be most useful to you for your future career. - Read the NI Skills Barometer booklet that you have been given.
-It identifies where the skill gaps will be over the next ten years.
-It highlights the types of subjects and jobs that will be in demand. - > Discuss possible choices with your parents. - Find out as much as you can about subjects before making your final decision.
+- > Choose subjects you enjoy and do well in. - Consider your Year 10 subject progress and achievements so far; how are you progressing in certain subjects compared to others? - > If you already study the subject, ask your teacher about what grade you might hope to achieve at GCSE level. - Think about what you want to do when you eventually leave school find out what qualifications will be most useful to you for your future career. - Consult the NI Skills Barometer booklet, available on our school website, below the KS4 Curriculum Guide 2021.
+It identifies where the skill gaps will be over the next ten years in Northern Ireland.
+It highlights the types of subjects and jobs that will be in demand. - > Discuss possible choices with your parents/guardians. - Find out as much as you can about subjects before making your final decision.
 Read carefully how a subject is assessed to consider if this type of assessment will suit your learning style particularly if the subject is new to you. - Talk to older students about their experiences on different courses did they make the correct choices?
 If not, why not? - > Ask for advice in school if there is something you are unsure about.